"Mohamed Siam's intelligent, immediate doc charts a young woman's coming of age against the turbulent backdrop of recent Egyptian politics." - Variety

 "The film's insights into the gendered nature of dissent make this a talking point property." - Screen International

-As Amal's father had prophesized to her shortly before his death, without having witnessed the waves of Arab Springs unfurl upon his country: “One day, there will be a revolution in Egypt.
-Do what you want, don’t be afraid.”
-Just 14 at the time of Egypt's Tahrir Square revolution, Amal bravely took to the streets demanding her voice be heard, and had wormed her way into the very masculine world of the “ultras” of Cairo, who continued the fight in the name of an unfinished liberation that was already dearly paid for in blood and further injustices.
-We meet Amal just after her boyfriend is killed and she is violently assaulted by armed police.
-Scarred by injustice, she doesn't yet know the political and personal consequences of her early taste of rebellion.
-But a new chapter in her country's history will soon unfold before her.
+Amal's father prophesied to her shortly before his death in 2008, “One day, there will be a revolution in Egypt.
+Do what you want; don’t be afraid.”
+Just fourteen at the time of the Arab Spring and Egypt's Tahrir Square revolution in 2011, Amal bravely took to the streets, demanding her voice be heard and worming her way into the masculine world of Cairo’s ultras.
+Their fight continued beyond the overthrow of Hosni Mubarak and the military’s assumption of power, in the name of unfinished liberation that had already been dearly paid for.
+We meet Amal just after her boyfriend has been killed, and she has been violently assaulted by armed police.

 83 minutes - Arabic with English subtitles